plotdb/registry/README.md

 # @plotdb/registry

-`@plotdb/registry` is a definition and tool for how modules are managed.
-It helps us fetching and managing pacakges and module files.
+`@plotdb/registry` is a local package cache service for dynamic package loading.
+Similar to CDN but it's meant to provide package access control directly via the backend access point.

+Basic idea:

+ - reverse proxy (nginx) check if a file exists. return it directly if found.
+ - if the file is not found, request is passed to registry backend.
+ - registry backend looks up the given package based on the file's path, and download the package if found.
+ - registry backend instruct nginx to redirect for the downloaded file.

+You can config the backend router to allow only certain packages to be downloaded, or provide additional information to download private packages.

-It provides:
+`@plotdb/registry` provides:

+ - a package provider interface for fetching, gatekeeping and chaining other package providers.
- - an express route for fetching and storing requested module files.
+ - an express router for accepting fetching requests from users.
- - a nginx config for accessing requested files based on availability of file.
+ - a nginx config generator for accessing requested files based on availability of file.
- - a provider interface for customizing and chaining module providers.

 ## Usage